xantov/py/README.md

-# py - python sample projects
+# py - python simple projects
 Simple project for python learning

 The following are sample input and output of the projects: